Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-30 00:29:06
+Last Updated: 2025-07-01 00:30:46

-To fight against the infidels is Jihad; but to fight against your evil self is greater Jihad.
+The relation of patience to iman is like the relation of the head to the body.
+If the head is chopped off, the body becomes useless.
+Then he raised his voice and said: Certainly, the one who has no patience has no iman, and patience is like a riding-beast that nevers gets tired.

-By Abu Bakr (R.A)
+By Ali ibn Abi Talib (R.A)